-If implemented in Switzerland, we estimate that the proposed changes in capital rules would increase Corporate loan risk weights for IRB banks by 126% and those for Commercial and Residential
+If implemented in Switzerland, we estimate that the proposed changes in capital rules contained in BCBS 347 would increase capital for IRB banks for Bank, Corporate, Commercial and Residential Mortgage and Specialised Lending by 208%, 279%, 207%, 60% and 109%.

-Mortgages, by 323% and 161% respectively.
-Assuming full "pass through" to borrowers, a weighted average of lending rates on Corporate loans for all IRB and SA banks would rise by between 45 and 76 basis points.
-An incomplete 50% pass through would lead to rises in lending rates of between 23 and 38 basis points.
+Assuming full "pass through" to borrowers, a weighted average of lending rates on Corporate loans for all IRB and SA banks would rise by between 63 and 103 basis points.
+An incomplete 50% pass through would lead to rises in lending rates of between 26 and 52 basis points.28